 As my birthday falls during the Christmas holiday period it’s usual for me to receive Christmas / Birthday gifts rolled into one.
-This can work well, especially when I open a parcel to find an Expedia booking reference tucked into the bow of a box of chocolates!
-How wonderful, a week’s holiday in New York, somewhere I’ve always yearned to visit but despite visiting the US numerous times, I’ve never made it to New York, that is, until now!
+This can work well, especially when I opened a parcel to find an Expedia booking reference tucked into the bow of a box of chocolates!
+How wonderful, a week’s holiday in New York, somewhere I’ve always yearned to visit but despite visiting the US numerous times, I’ve never made it to New York, that is until now!

-Lunch was served around 90 minutes into the flight and this was reasonably good, the highlight being the tub of strawberry clotted cream ice cream served for dessert.
+Lunch was served around 90 minutes into the flight and this was reasonably good, the highlight being the tub of strawberry clotted cream ice cream for dessert.
 After the meal we settled back into our seats to watch a film.
 I selected ‘The Intern’ starring Robert de Niro and Anne Hathaway.
-It turned out to be just my sort of film and as it was set in Brooklyn, set the tone for our holiday.
+It turned out to be just my sort of film and as it was set in Brooklyn, set the scene for our holiday.

 The plane touched down in New York an hour ahead of schedule due to strong tail winds and we only had to queue for 15 minutes at Border Control.
 After collecting our luggage we boarded the air train to the airport railway station where we bought tickets for the New Jersey Transit to Newark Penn ($8.50 each including the air train).
 Using the card machine to purchase the tickets was a bit of a struggle though, when the ticket selection has been made the debit/credit card then needs to be ‘dipped’ into the card reader.
 There is obviously a technique for doing this as our card came up with the error message ‘not recognised’ several times until it eventually worked.
 It can’t be dipped too slow or too fast, but don’t worry if it happens to you, just keep trying.